SteeltoeOSS/Samples/Connectors/src/MySqlEFCore/README.md

 This sample will be available at <http://mysqlefcore-connector.[your-cf-apps-domain]/>.

-Upon startup the app should create a table named `EFCoreTestData` and insert two rows.
+Upon startup, the app inserts a couple rows into the bound MySql database.
 To display those rows, click on the `MySql Data` link in the menu.

 ---

-### See the Official [Steeltoe Service Connectors Documentation](https://steeltoe.io/docs/steeltoe-service-connectors) for a more in-depth walkthrough of the samples and more detailed information
+### See the Official [Steeltoe Service Connectors Documentation](https://steeltoe.io/docs/steeltoe-service-connectors) for a more in-depth walkthrough of the samples and more detailed information.